SootyEngine/sooty/README.md

 # Conditionals
 ![](readme/ifelse.png)

+# States
+The `State` class and `Persistent` are where game properties should be accessed.

+`State` loads scripts in `res://states` as node children.
+`Persistent` loads scripts in `res://states_persistent` as node children.

+From `State` you can access anything in `Persistent`: `State.achievement_NiceJob.progress > 0`

+All initial values are tracked, and then any value that changes will be saved.

 # Modding
 todo: At bootup, show list of discovered mods, with toggles.
 Save state to config.
 	After clicking accept, selected mods are loaded.